Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 type Recipe {
   ...
-  mealType: MealType! # Can only be breakfast, lunch or dinner }
+  mealType: MealType! # Only "breakfast", "lunch" or "dinner" }
 ```